appinion-dev/coding_guideline/README.md

 		* Files should not contain characters before "<?php".
 		* Errors should not be silenced.

-		You can check out this page for more rules…….
+		You can check out <a href="https://rules.sonarsource.com/php">this page</a> for more rules…….
     * Admin Panel
         * Boilerplate
         * Database